-Pep Guardiola is set to extend his stay at Manchester City but it could be a turbulent period with a number of outstanding issues to address for both manager and club.
+Pep Guardiola has extended his stay at Manchester City but it could be a turbulent period with a number of outstanding issues to address for both manager and club.

 The former Barcelona boss has won it all with City, lifting 18 trophies, including six Premier League crowns, but his final chapter could be the most challenging.